-Our school is committed to developing a culture of safeguarding in which children and young people feel safe, secure, valued and respected and which promotes their social, physical and moral development.
+Our school is committed to developing a culture of safeguarding in which children and young people feel safe, secure, valued, and respected and which promotes their social, physical and moral development.
 Children in our school feel confident to, and know how to approach adults if they are in difficulties.
+Our school understands that children find it difficult to disclose abuse and we therefore strive to create 'reachable moments' where children can talk to a member of staff about anything that is worrying them.